NoobCoder12/DevSocial/README.md

 - Notifications about interactions with your post or profile
 - Direct messages system
 - Hashtag system for post discovery
+- Pagination for feed, posts and search endpoints
+- Caching with Redis for feed queries
+- Deployment to AWS (ECS, RDS)

 ## Changelog

+### v1.2.1
+- Improved Swagger documentation with endpoint descriptions and parameter types

 ### v1.2.0
 - Django Rest Framework added